minamijoyo/tfmigrate/README.md

 #### With dynamic state

-If you are leveraging `terragrunt`s [dynamic state generations](https://terragrunt.gruntwork.io/docs/reference/config-blocks-and-attributes/#remote_state) you must utilize a `generate` block within the `remote_state` block to ensure that `terragrunt` doesn't utilize command line flags for remote state configuration that are incompatible with the local backend, which is utilized by `tfmigrate` for planning.
+If you are leveraging `terragrunt`s [dynamic state generation](https://terragrunt.gruntwork.io/docs/reference/config-blocks-and-attributes/#remote_state), the `remote_state` block must include a `generate` block.

+This ensures that that `terragrunt` doesn't utilize command line flags for remote state configuration that are incompatible with the local backend, which is utilized by `tfmigrate` for planning.

 ```
 remote_state {